 Schedules and pulses can be used as conditions in rules.
-The list shows all the schedules and pulses currently configured in the product, along with information about their configuration.
+The list s hows all the schedules and pulses currently configured in the ╇ product, along with information about their configuration. • Add schedule: Click to create a schedule or pulse.

 Manual triggers